 Instead, this is taken from one of The most famous recipe books for chefs by Auguste Escoffier's Le Guide Culinaire (1902).
 In it, he specifies that the soup's purée base (called 'Saint Germain') is made using fresh peas.

-With very few ingredients, it's so easy to prepare and cook.
-In fact, it's ready in just 35 minutes!
+With very few ingredients, it's easy peasy to make and ready in just 35 minutes!

 What's in a Potage Saint Germain Soup?

-An authentic Saint Germain potage is mainly made with the freshest of peas and has the following basic ingredients:
+An authentic Saint Germain potage is made with the freshest of peas.
+You'll need the following basic ingredients:

-- lettuce leaves (add if the soup is too pale);
+- lettuce leaves - optional but add if the soup is too pale if using split peas

-- a bouquet garni (bay leaf, fresh thyme and parsley).
+- bouquet garni (bay leaf, fresh thyme and parsley).

 I also sometimes add an onion - but don't tell anybody, peas.
 Living on the risky side of life, you say?